Looking for a solo travel guide to Coron, Palawan? Look no further than this one.

 During island hopping, you can rent a snorkel and pair of aqua shoes for P150 each.
 If you’re going to be in Coron for a few days, I suggest buying your own snorkel.
 There are cheap ones for P700-850 and better-fitting snorkels for P1500.

 If you’ve already been here and want to go to selected islands only, including those normally not covered in tours, you can rent a private boat in the ports in Coron for P1500-2000, excluding food and entrance fees.
-There’s one beside Sea Dive restaurant.
+There’s a port beside Sea Dive restaurant.

 Travel agencies with joiner tours